InnovAIte-Deakin/aaie-design-engineering/engineering-documents/System Design.md

 ---

 ## Overview
-The context diagram for the **AAIE (Academic AI Evaluator)** system outlines the high-level structure of the application by defining the interactions between the system and its external actors.
+The context diagram for the **AAIE (Artificial Assessment Intelligence for Educator)** system outlines the high-level structure of the application by defining the interactions between the system and its external actors.
 It serves as a top-level view of the system’s boundaries, inputs, and outputs, showing how various stakeholders interact with the platform.
 It ensures all development teams (Product Engineering, Model Development, and Data Curation) have a shared understanding of the system’s role in the broader academic environment.

 ---